k9mail/k9mail.app/_posts/2016-11-24-OpenPGP Considerations Part I.md

 ---
-title: OpenPGP Considerations, Part I: Signed-Only Mails
+title: "OpenPGP Considerations, Part I: Signed-Only Mails"
-excerpt: Background on the decisions taken in our stab at OpenPGP.
+excerpt: "Background on the decisions taken in our stab at OpenPGP."
+layout: post
+author: valodim
 ---
-{% include header.html %}

-= OpenPGP Considerations, Part I: Signed-Only Mails
-<div class="postedInfo">Posted by [Vincent Breitmoser](https://github.com/Valodim) on November 24th 2016.</div>

-== Prologue

 I have been working [for some time now](https://www.openkeychain.org/k-9) on the OpenPGP support in K-9 Mail.
 During this time, I have not only worked on the implementation to get receiving and sending of encrypted emails into a working state.